Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 ---
-title: Get started with Java and Azure Cosmos DB for the developers guide
+title: Get started with Java and Azure Cosmos DB
 description: Get started using Java and Azure Cosmos DB for the developers guide. ms.service: cosmos-db ms.topic: reference